 Pregrowing extents avoids repeated system calls to allocate and initialize additional space incrementally.
 This technique can be used with any number of extents, and with either raw disk partitions or extents in a file system.
-It is especially useful in performance benchmarking.
-Pregrowing extents also provides a simple way to reserve space on a disk for a GemStone extent.

-The disadvantages of pregrowing extents are that it takes longer to start GemStone the next time or to add an extent dynamically, and unused disk space allocated to pregrown extents is unavailable for other purposes.
+The disadvantages of pregrowing extents are that it takes longer to start up GemStone, and unused disk space allocated to pregrown extents is unavailable for other purposes.